-I lived in Illinois for 13 years and only visited Chicago once.
+I lived in Illinois for 13 years and only visited Chicago… once.

 You can take the Amtrak from various locations throughout Illinois to Chicago, but that takes forever, so we decided to drive.
 Hotels in Chicago are like any large, metropolitan city: ridiculous.
-To stay in any downtown hotels or on the river walk, an average room costs $300 to $400+ per night.
-Not gonna happen.
+To stay in any downtown hotel or on the river walk, an average room costs $300 to $400+ per night.
+For us – not gonna happen.
 We stayed at the Hyatt Regency O’Hare hotel, around $100 per night, and just took the Amtrak into downtown.
 This is how a lot of Chicagoans get around, because driving and parking in the city is horrendous (not to mention, many apartment complexes offer extremely limited to no parking).
 A one-day pass costs $10 per ticket, and they offer various passes like 3-day, 7-day, annual, and so on.

-We toured with Chicago Cruise Lines, which offers a wide variety of “cruises”: Architecture Cruise (the one we took), History Cruise, Architectural Cocktail Cruise (fancy), Fireworks Cruise, Architecture/History Lake Cruise in the early morning, and lastly, the Jazz Cocktail Cruise (fancy schmancy).
-All these cruises take around 90 minutes- except the fireworks one is 2 hours- and they all cost $43 (!!) per adult ticket (except the early morning one for $30; downside is you must be there by 8 am), and $22 per “youth” ticket.
+We toured with Chicago Cruise Lines, which offers a wide variety of “cruises”: Architecture Cruise (the one we took), History Cruise, Architectural Cocktail Cruise (fancy), Fireworks Cruise, Architecture/History Lake Cruise in the early morning, and lastly, the Jazz Cocktail Cruise.
+All these cruises take around 90 minutes- except the fireworks one is 2 hours- and they all cost $45 (!!!) per adult ticket, $24 for ages 7-12, and children under 6 are free.
 I’ve bought a lot of tickets in my travels, and this is certainly on the extreme steep end of the spectrum.
 Nonetheless, it’s a fantastic way to tour the downtown skyscrapers and historic buildings, as well as get live commentary by the guide.
 The daily tours run periodically throughout the day.
-Be advised, there aren’t a lot of them (4 to 6 a day, depending on time of the year), so if you want to do a tour, make sure you check the times and are at the pier when you need to be.
-The last tour is usually around 4 pm (again, depending on when you go).
-The Chicago Cruise Lines website has all the exact times listed for the different times of the year.
+Be advised, there aren’t a ton of them (4 to 6 a day, depending on time of the year), so if you want to do a tour, my advice is to make sure you check the times and are at the pier when need be.
+The last tour is usually around 4pm or 6pm (depending on when you go and the tour).
+The Chicago Cruise Lines website has all the exact times listed for the different times of the year: https://www.chicagoline.com/.

-The boat is open, so you get a 360-degree view of the buildings as you slowly float your way through the canals, and it’s easy to get pictures without anything obstructing you.
+The boat is wide open, so you get a 360-degree view of the buildings as you slowly float your way through the canals, and it’s easy to get pictures without anything obstructing you.
 We went on the last tour of the day, so the sun was setting and it was cooling off (we went in June), so it was very pleasant and enjoyable.
 The guide was very knowledgeable about the city of Chicago and gave a lot of information about the various buildings that line the canal.
-We learned about the Merchandise Mart– known as the Mart– which is so large that it had its own zip code until 2008.
+We learned about the Merchandise Mart– known as The Mart– which is so large that it had its own zip code until 2008.
 When it opened in 1930, it was the largest building in the entire world; however, it’s been easily surpassed by today’s buildings.

 After our boat tour, we decided to call it a night and head back towards our respective train areas (my brother was going north, while we were going west).
 As we were walking back, we passed the Tribune Building which has a pretty awesome feature: chunks of rock and building fragments from very famous places around the world.
 These include: Pearl Harbor, House of Commons in England, Mt.
 Rainier in Washington, Omaha Beach in Normandy, Petra, Antarctica, the Great Pyramid of Giza, Taj Mahal, the Alamo, the Great Wall of China, Ab Lincolns Tomb, Norte Dame in Paris, the Berlin Wall, and many more.
 Some of these stones and building fragments are much too high up to touch, but a lot are within reaching distance.
 I specifically remember we got to “touch” Antarctica and the Great Pyramid.